SamanthaWathenOlson/Service-with-a-Smile/README.md

 # Service-with-a-Smile
-An application that will help you Create a schedule for the day.
+An application that will help you send messages, recieve message, and create a schedule for the day.